 Just like mom used to make, this old fashioned stovetop rice pudding is a hand-me-down recipe.
-The rich and creamy pudding with a touch of cinnamon and bits of dried cranberries is a family favorite.
+The rich and creamy pudding with a touch of cinnamon, dried cranberries and topped with homemade whipped cream will be a favorite.

 stovetop rice pudding

 One of my long time personal chef clients requested rice pudding.
-I had just the recipe needed to make the family.
-It’s my childhood favorite old fashioned stovetop rice pudding.
+I had just the recipe.
+It's my childhood favorite old fashioned stovetop rice pudding.
 My Mom would make a super creamy pudding with a touch of cinnamon, a couple handful raisins and a sprinkle of nutmeg on top.

-Just a little backstory about the old fashioned rice pudding recipe…..
+Just a little backstory about this rice pudding recipe.....

-Leafing through my Mom’s old Joy of Cooking cookbook is a trip down memory lane.
+Leafing through my Mom's food stained Joy of Cooking cookbook is a trip down memory lane.
 Her hand written favorite recipes fill the what were blank front and back pages in the book.
-Almost every holiday dessert table included her old fashioned rice pudding.
+Every family holiday dessert table included her old fashioned rice pudding.

 the ingredients